 Eligibility

-– The RISS program is exclusively designed for current undergraduate students, who must have at least one full semester of undergraduate coursework remaining following the summer program.
-Please see below for additional eligibility requirements.
+The RISS program is for current undergraduate students only.
+You must have at least one full semester of undergraduate coursework remaining after the summer program.

 Eligibility Includes: